GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 **--position top**

-In this mode, the translated text is intended to be projected onto real world physical surfaces, using a projector.
-In effect creating an Augmented Reality display of the AI translation output.
+In this mode, the translated text is intended to be projected onto real-world physical surfaces, using a projector, in effect creating an augmented reality display of the translation output.
 To make the text easily legible, this mode uses very large font sizes.

 **Note!** Projectors use very bright lamps that can be damaging to your eyes.
 Never look directly into a projector lens, and never point the projector at a person's head.
-If you test this solution with a projector, point it away from people at a surface, such as a wall.
+If you test this solution with a projector, point it away from people, at a surface, such as a wall.

-1. See the command line options, by executing:
+1. View the command-line options:

         python3 ar-subs.py --help

-1. To start the app in AR mode, execute the following, replacing the values with your desired options.
-Such as:
+1. To start the app in AR mode, run the following, replacing the values with your desired options:

         python3 ar-subs.py --dev 0 --lang de-DE -maxchars 42 --fontsize 120 --position top

-1. Once the app starts, you are presented with keys that you can press.
-The key presses are registered and handled by the pygame library.
-But while the Media Translation API client is streaming an ongoing sentence, the execution is blocked.
-Thus the key presses will be acted on after the current sentence finishes.
+1. After the app starts, you are presented with keys that you can press.
+The key presses are registered and handled by the `pygame` library.
+While the Media Translation API client is streaming an ongoing sentence, execution is blocked; key presses are acted on after the current sentence finishes.
 To finish a sentence, simply stop talking.

 1. To start translating, press any key.
-The screen will turn black and as you speak, the translations should start being displayed.
-Note that you can enable or disable interim results by pressing the key `i`.
+The screen will turn black.
+As you speak, the translations should start being displayed.
+You can enable or disable interim results by pressing the `i` key.

 1. To quit, press `q` and speak a bit more to register the key press.

-1. Once the solution starts, point the projector at a surface where you want to display the subtitles.
+1. After the app starts, point the projector at a surface where you want to display the subtitles.

 1. Experiment with different font sizes.
 Larger may be better, depending on